jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-28-conclusion.md

 - Review of key Security+ domains: threats, architecture, risk, identity, and operations
 - Emphasis on continuous practice with exam questions
 - Reinforcement of practical labs and applied learning
+- General Security Concepts: 12%
+- Threats, Vulnerabilities, and Mitigations: 22%
+- Security Architecture: 18%
+- Security Operations: 28%
+- Security Program Management and Oversight: 20%
+- *Use a cheat sheet*
+- *Skip the performance-base questions*
+- *Take a guess*
+- *Pick the best time for the exam*
+- *Be confident*
+- Understand why the right answer was right and the wrong answers are wrong

 ---